ivan-moto/30-seconds-of-kotlin/README.md

 ### findLast

-Returns the last element for which the provided function returns true, or null if non is found.
+Returns the last element for which the provided function returns true, or null if none is found.

 ```kotlin
 fun <T> findLast(list: List<T>, predicate: (T) -> Boolean): T? =